 “After years of being manipulated it’s easy to get into the habit of doubting yourself… Still, as hard as it might be, one of the most important tasks any recovering person has before them is to end the destructive cycle of self-doubt and blame.”

 “I can’t figure out who he really is, and it’s driving me crazy.
 On the one hand, he treats me like a goddess and he loves me, but on the other, he rejects me and treats me like he doesn’t care at all, and he cheats on me.
 I don’t know how he really feels about me.”

-When we can’t decide who someone “really” is, that’s a Big Red Flag.
+When we can’t decide who someone really is or how they really feel about us, that’s a Big Red Flag.
 Ideally, if we can’t figure out if someone is Dr. Jekyll or Mr. Hyde, we wouldn’t waste any time trying.
 We’d see it for what it is, and head for the nearest exit.
-And not knowing where you stand with someone (and dealing with the anxiety and uncertainty that goes with it) is another red flag.
+And not knowing where you stand with someone (and dealing with the anxiety and uncertainty that goes with it) is in and of itself a red flag.

-Granted, victims of psychopaths (and other cluster B’s) suffer great harm from the extreme manipulation they’ve been subjected to, and that needs to be addressed so lasting harm doesn’t result.
+Granted, victims of psychopaths (and other cluster B disorders) suffer great harm from the extreme manipulation and lack of empathy they’ve been subjected to, and that needs to be addressed so lasting harm doesn’t result.
 A diagnosis could help define what you’ve experienced.
 But whether you’re certain of a diagnosis or not, the harm is the same.
-It makes no difference if that harm was caused by a “psychopath” or by an extremely manipulative, callous and self-centered person who was deceitful and untrustworthy and who lacked empathy, compassion, and the ability to love.
+It makes no difference if that harm was caused by a “psychopath” or by an extremely manipulative, callous, and self-centered person who was deceitful and untrustworthy and who lacked empathy, compassion, and the ability to love.
+See what I mean?
 It’s exactly the same thing, only without the label.